sniperj/challange/README.md

 # Prime Numbers

-This application accpets Composit Numbers and returns only the Prime Factors that are Prime Numbers.
+This application accepts Composit Numbers and returns only the Prime Factors that are Prime Numbers.

 ## Getting Started